Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Performance Evaluation

 \subsection{Accuracy}

-\Cref{fig:accuracy} presents the accuracy of \Fastest compared to state-of-the-art competitors on real-world graph datasets.
+\Cref{fig:accuracy} presents the accuracy of \Fastest compared to state-of-the-art competitors on real-world graph datasets, varying the size of the query graph (\Cref{fig:acc-qsize}) and the number of embeddings (\Cref{fig:acc-truth}).
+In \Cref{fig:accuracy}, \textit{difficult} instances for subgraph cardinality estimation are large queries or queries with many embeddings.
 To differentiate overestimation and underestimation, if $\hat{w} \geq w$, $\log_{10} \frac{\max(1, \hat{w})}{\max(1, w)}$ is shown above $y = \log_{10} 1 = 0$; if $\hat{w} < w$, $\log_{10} \frac{\max(1, w)}{\max(1, \hat{w})}$ is shown below $y = 0$, as in \cite{NeurSC, LSS, Alley, GCare}.
 To ensure a fair comparison, we present the results with $K = 100,000$ (\autoref{eq:graph-sample-size}) for our graph sampling, and choose the sample size of \Alley so that its overall execution time is not less than ours.
-For large datasets (\Dblp, \EU, \Youtube, \WordNet), we were unable to train \NeurSC due to time and memory limits, and therefore we omit the results for such datasets.
-Across data graphs with diverse statistical properties and query sizes ranging from small (4) to large (32), \Fastest significantly outperforms both sampling and GNN methods in terms of accuracy.
+Except for \Yeast, we were unable to train \NeurSC due to time and memory limits, and therefore we omit the results.
+Across data graphs with diverse statistical properties and query sizes ranging from small (4) to large (32), \Fastest significantly outperforms both sampling methods and GNN methods in terms of accuracy.
 Note that a log q-error of 1 represents tenfold over/underestimation.